Contact inhibition: Cell motility

-In most cases, when two cells collide they attempt to move in a different direction to avoid future collisions; this behavior is known as contact inhibition of locomotion.
+In most cases, when two cells collide, they attempt to move in a different direction to avoid future collisions; this behavior is known as contact inhibition of locomotion.
 As the two cells come into contact, their locomotive process is paralyzed.
-This is accomplished via a multistep, multi-faceted mechanism that involves the formation of a cell-cell adhesion complex upon collision.
+This is accomplished via a multistep, multifaceted mechanism that involves the formation of a cell-cell adhesion complex upon collision.
 The disassembly of this complex is thought to be driven largely by tension in the cells and ultimately results in the colliding cells' changing directions.

-First, motile cells collide and touch via their respective lamellae, whose actin exhibit high retrograde flow.
+First, motile cells collide and touch via their respective lamellae, whose actin exhibits high retrograde flow.
 A cellular adhesion forms between the lamellae, reducing the actins' retrograde flow rate in the area immediately surrounding the adhesion.
 Consequently, the cells' velocity and motility are reduced.
 This then allows actin stress fibers and microtubules to form and align with each other in both colliding partners.
 The alignment of these stress fibers locally accumulates elastic tension in the lamellae.
 Eventually, the tension buildup becomes too great, and the cell adhesion complex dissociates, collapses the lamellae protrusions, and releases the cells in different directions in an effort to alleviate the elastic tension.
 A possible alternate event that also leads to the assembly dissociation is that upon stress fiber alignment, the cells' leading edges repolarize away from the contiguous lamellae.
 This produces significant elastic tension across the entire cell bodies, not only at the local site of contact, and likewise causes the adhesion complex's disassembly.
 Elastic tension has been thought to be the primary driving force of the protrusion collapse, complex disassembly, and the cells' dispersion.
 Though this hypothetical tension has been characterized and visualized, how tension builds in lamellae and how cell repolarization contributes to tension buildup remain open to investigation.

-Furthermore, as replication increases the amount of cells, the number of directions those cells can move without touching another is decreased.
-Cells will also attempt to move away from another cell because they stick better to the area around them, a structure called the substratum, than on other cells.
-When the two cells colliding are different types of cells, one or both may respond to the collision.
+Furthermore, as replication increases the number of cells, the number of directions those cells can move without touching another is decreased.
+Cells will also attempt to move away from another cell because they stick better to the area around them, a structure called the substratum, than to other cells.
+When the two cells that collide are different types of cells, one or both may respond to the collision.

 Some immortalised cell lines, despite being able to proliferate indefinitely, still experience contact inhibition, though generally to a lesser extent than normal cell lines.